How to Write a Book, One Hour at a Time

 Why am I doing this anyway?

 I am a lifelong consumer and lover of fiction (especially science fiction and fantasy).
-A few years ago, I decided I wanted to make my own contribution to the genre, and taught myself how to adapt the skills I learned from writing in other areas (work, school, etc.) to the field of epic fantasy, which I have been particularly drawn to ever since learning to read at an early age (more about me).
-It took me about three years to plan and draft my first novel (as well as most of the second).
+A few years ago, I decided that I wanted to make my own contribution to the genre and taught myself how to adapt the skills I learned from writing in other areas (work, school, etc.) to the field of epic fantasy, which I have been particularly drawn to ever since learning how to read at an early age (more about me).
+It took me nearly three years to plan and draft my first novel (as well as most of the second).
 However, my novels run over 200,000 words each.
 This should be good news for many of you, as most books are significantly shorter than epic fiction novels and should take considerably less time to complete.

-To do so, I have sliced the novel-writing process into three major stages: the planning process, the drafting process, and the revision process.
 I then break down each of these major stages into fundamental pieces that are easy to absorb as concepts, complete with brief writing assignments to get you started at each point along the way.
 The core goal of this initial installment is to get you oriented and organized by providing a unified framework that will take you all the way from early brainstorming to a revised draft of your novel, ready to begin shopping to agents or self-publication.

 Here is a sneak peak of the topics I will cover: